Thor's Hammer

 The apex discharges whatever the two base planets have been pressuring it to do, but in concentrated form.
 A Mars-Saturn base squeezes the apex with action-plus-structure pressure, and the apex tends to discharge as a single decisive commitment that locks in a long-term direction.
 A Sun-Pluto base squeezes with identity-plus-transformation pressure, and the apex discharges as an identity-level pivot the native carries for years.

-One consistent feature: the discharge is rarely measured.
-Thor's Hammer tends to produce all-or-nothing moves rather than gradual shifts.
-Natives who try to moderate the discharge usually find that the pressure comes back until the full move happens.
-The practical question is not whether to let the apex discharge (it will) but what direction to have pre-selected when it does.
+One common feature: the discharge is rarely measured.
+Thor's Hammer can describe all-or-nothing moves rather than gradual shifts.
+People who try to moderate the discharge may find that the pressure comes back until a clearer move is made.
+The practical question is what direction to prepare before the apex feels activated.

 How to spot overreaction vs focused force